-To help you prepare, we’ve consulted our in-house cycling experts and bike addicts to compile the best tips and tricks about training and gear to ensure you are comfortable and confident on your bike to have the ultimate adventure.
+To help you prepare, we’ve consulted our in-house cycling experts and bike addicts to compile the best tips and tricks on training and gear to ensure you are comfortable and confident on your biking adventures.

 1. Consider your trip grading